What is the focus area of Fly Higher India?

 What are the roles and responsibilities of a volunteer?

-As a volunteer you’d be expected to participate in the events and help in planning and organising which happens mostly on WhatsApp.
+As a volunteer you’d be expected to participate in the workshops and help in planning and organising which happens mostly on WhatsApp.

 Will I get a volunteering certificate?